MENTAL HEALTH FIRST AID TRAINING

 - Youth MHFA is for anyone who works with youth and young adults ages 12-18 and 18-25 who may be in the early stages of a mental health problem, substance use disorder or crisis.
 Instructors review the risk factors and warning signs for this age group.
 The training emphasizes the importance of early intervention.

-- Veterans, Service Members and Their Families MHFA is customized for family members and anyone who works with veterans, service members and their families.
+- Veterans, Military Members and Their Families MHFA is customized for family members and anyone who works with veterans, service members and their families.
 This training focuses on the unique experiences and needs of this population.

 - Public Safety MHFA is customized for police, first responders, corrections officers, and other public safety audiences.
 The training provides officers with more response options to help them deescalate incidents and better understand mental health related calls.